Robust Training for Conversational Question Answering Models with Reinforced Reformulation Generation: Introduction

 Given that our generated instances are noisy, it is unlikely that for a given question, all categories of reformulations would improve the ConvQA model's performance.
 As a result, for each question, we would like to judiciously select \textit{a few of these} that are most beneficial.
 So we pass generated reformulations to the QA model we wish to improve, and obtain ranked answer lists as responses -- shown in boxes with green (correct) and red (incorrect) answers in the right half of Fig.~\ref{fig:runningexample}.
-The model's answer performance \textit{metrics} (or proxies) are used as rewards (shaded yellow boxes) to train a Reformulation Category Selector (RCS) with Deep Q-Networks~\cite{mnih2015human}, a form of RL that approximates \textit{value functions}.
+The model's answer performance \textit{metrics} (or proxies) are used as rewards (yellow boxes) to train a Reformulation Category Selector (RCS) with Deep Q-Networks~\cite{mnih2015human}, a form of RL that approximates \textit{value functions}.
 The trained RCS is then used as a means for \textit{model-specific data augmentation}: it selects only the top-$k$ reformulations that would be used for additional training data for the QA model for maximum performance improvement.
-Instances of such question-specific categories are in Fig.~\ref{fig:runningexample} (left half). \myparagraph{Evaluation} To assess the benefits of \reign, we perform experiments against two state-of-the-art baselines: \conquer~\cite{kaiser2021reinforcement} based on reinforcement learning, and \explaignn~\cite{christmann2023explainable} based on GNN inference.
+Instances of such question-specific categories are in Fig.~\ref{fig:runningexample} (left half).
+This entire framework, termed \reign, (\underline{REI}nforced reformulation \underline{G}e\underline{N}eration) is the main contribution of this work. \myparagraph{Evaluation} To assess the benefits of \reign, we perform experiments against two state-of-the-art baselines: \conquer~\cite{kaiser2021reinforcement} based on reinforcement learning, and \explaignn~\cite{christmann2023explainable} based on graph neural networks.
 Note that \reign operates by model-aware training on top of these baselines.
 For test data, we leverage the generative ability of ChatGPT (GPT-3.5) as a proxy to obtain human-like reformulations at scale: each original question is augmented with 20 distinct reformulations.
-As GPT models are proprietary and have high computational and environmental cost, we restrict our use of LLMs to the task of generating test data.
-High-end LLMs are not an analogous baseline to compare with.